 Hey there!
 It's Nate.
 My wife Alex and our daughter Lucy live in Portland, Oregon beside towering Mt.
-Hood to the east, and the Clackamas and Willamette rivers to the south and west.
-Much of my adult life was spent as a pastor in San Francisco, starting an online-resume company (Sumry), and reimagining the future of work with Buffer.
+Hood to the east, and the Clackamas, Willamette and Columbia rivers to the south, west, and north.
+Much of my adult life has been spent as a pastor in San Francisco, starting an online-resume company called Sumry, and reimagining the future of work with Buffer.

 While planting churches and teaching, I started to reimagine what the Bible was and how we should treat it.
 With that reimagining came a lot of disillusionment with the church and much of the theological system I had helped promote.
 Along this journey, I found so many people at a similar place of not wanting to ditch the Bible, Jesus or God, but finding themselves less than compelled with the versions they knew.
 I've made it my life's work to help people who are disillusioned with the current state of the church find a more beautiful theology.
 I blog at nate.fm.

 Cheers, y'all!
 I'm Tim.
 I live with my wife Monique and our sweet son Camden in Bend, Oregon.
 After six years of ministry in San Francisco, I got a personal taste of abuse of power from a lead pastor and was fired from our church for speaking out.
 To decompress, we got on our bikes and towed Camden in a little trailer from San Francisco to Bend and once we got here, we never left.